 Total the Attack Strength, Barrage Strength and Ground Support Strength of all attacking units involved in a specific attack; total the Defense Strength and the Final Protective Fire of all units which are the object of a specific attack.
-Subtract the total Strength of the defending units.
+Subtract the total Strength of the defending units from the total Strength of the attacking units.
 The result is the Combat Differential expressed in Points.
 It may be either a positive or a negative number.

-Consult the Combat Results Table, find the terrain-type which the defending unit occupies, directly across that line find the appropriate combat differential column, roll the die under that column heading, and then apply any Combat Results immediately, before resolving any additional attacks that are being made in the same Combat Phase.
-Example: If thirteen Strength Points were attacking a unit with four Strength Points in a Jungle hex, the Combat Differential would be a +9.
-The attack would be resolved at +8-9 on the line corresponding to Jungle terrain.
-[A die roll of one would result in a D-3.]
+Consult the Combat Results Table, and find the terrain-type which the defending unit occupies.
+Directly across that line, find the appropriate Combat Differential Column.
+Roll the die under that column heading, and then apply any Combat Results immediately, before resolving any additional attacks that are being made in the same Combat Phase.
+Example: If thirteen Strength Points were attacking a unit with four Strength Points in a Town hex, the Combat Differential would be +9.
+The attack would be resolved at +9-11 on the line corresponding to Town terrain.
+(A die roll of five would result in a D-1.)

 Having determined the proper column on the Combat Results Table (7.61), the attacker rolls the die.
-The result indicates a line which is cross-indexed with the proper column.
+The result indicates a line which is crossindexed with the proper column.
 The intersection of line and column yields a Combat Result.
 This should be immediately applied to the involved units, before going on to resolve any other combat.
 Separate combats may be resolved in any order that the attacker wishes, so long as all combats are resolved during that Combat Phase.